sagold/json-editor/packages/headless-json-editor/README.md

 ### plugins

-> plugin api is supported by stateful-api.
-Internally each plugin may use the functional api to modify the current state and pass a new state to statefule-api along with changes made
+> plugin-api is supported by stateful-api.
+Internally, each plugin may use the functional api to modify the current state, passing back a new state and the changes made to stateful-api.

 **OnChangePlugin**